pablopunk/sunset.vim/readme.md

 - [sunset-iterm2](https://github.com/pablopunk/sunset-iterm2): Same colors, on iterm2.
 - [vimcolors.org](https://vimcolors.org): The tool I used to generate this scheme.
+- [sunset-colors](https://github.com/pablopunk/sunset-colors): The npm package for this palette.
 - [sick.vim](https://github.com/pablopunk/sick.vim): A sick colorscheme for vim.